joc-rgb/web3gofundme/README.md

 ## About
-A Web3 GoFundMe.
+There are many crowdfunding platform for web3 projects to get funding.
+However, I think Non-profit organization and charity need more attention compared to for-profit web3 projects.
+Thus, I built this, a decentralized Web3 GoFundMe.
 This project is built to support non-profit charity fundraising.

 ## How I built it
 ### Frontend